 University of Petroleum & Energy Studies

-From January 2020, the University of Petroleum & Energy Studies (UPES) in Uttarakhand, India is offering a Bachelor of Technology (B.Tech) in Computer Science and Engineering with Specialization in Blockchain Technology.
+Since January 2020, the University of Petroleum & Energy Studies (UPES) in Uttarakhand, India has offered a Bachelor of Technology (B.Tech) in Computer Science and Engineering with Specialization in Blockchain Technology.

 The four-year undergraduate degree is offered in academic collaboration with IBM.